Sh9hid/realweather/README.md

 ## TODO:
-- Derive meaningful data from API.
-- Design with tailwind for the app.
+- Beautify the design with tailwind for the app.
+- Fix location fetch button.
+- Add humidity, pressure, etc.